ob-climate/ob-climate.github.io/_pages/about.md

 This website is to serve as my hub for teaching, research, and all things Climate and Climate Change!

 **Next Public Talk**

-Milford Public Library, "Climate Change Information Sessions (45 Mins + Q&A) *Date, Link Pending*
+Milford Public Library, "Climate Change Information Session w/ Dr. Shayne O'Brien" (45 Mins + Q&A) *Date, Link Pending*

 ![CT climate Stripes](/images/ct2.png)
 These warming stripes show the annual temperature change in Connecticut from 1895-2023, red and blue stripes represent warmer and cooler temperatures respectively
-Find Your stripes at [Earthstripes.org](https://earthstripes.org)
+*Find Your stripes at [Earthstripes.org](https://earthstripes.org)*

-2024 was 2nd Warmest Year in CT History

 About Me
 ======